scrabbletank/farhome-rules/rulesdoc.md

 When casting a Lightning spell you may spend 1 additional mana to add one critical to your spellcasting roll.
 This critical adds no successes, but does trigger on a critical effects.

 #### Linguist
-*Requires 2 Intelligence*
+*Requires 2 intelligence*

 You learn a new language of your choosing.
-You are able to translate writings written in a language used by the common races, making an Intelligence check and using your Intelligence save for the roll.
+You are able to translate writings written in a language used by the common races, making an intelligence check and using your intelligence save for the roll.
 On success it takes you 10 minutes to translate a sentence, or 1 minute with a reference.

 #### Living Hex
 *Requires 3 proficiency in Curse spells, 12th Level*

 When a creature dies while under the effects of Hex caused by your spells, the Hex moves to a target within 2 tiles of the creature.
-Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1, or Hex 2 on a critical.
+Make a spellcasting roll against their willpower, on success the target creature gains Hex 1, or Hex 2 on a critical.

 #### Malady
 *Requires 3 proficiency in Curse spells, 9th Level*